Lithium battery & lead-acid battery

-A cell contains three main components: two electrodes and an electrolyte.
+There are three main components of a cell: two electrodes and an electrolyte.

-Let’s start with the electrodes.
-There are two types: the anode and the cathode .
+Let’s begin with the electrodes.
+There are two types of electrodes: anodes and cathodes.

-When the anode loses electrons to the external circuit, it becomes oxidized.
-It is also called a fuel electrode or reducing electrode.
+Oxidation occurs when the anode loses electrons to the external circuit.
+It is also known as a fuel electrode or a reducing electrode.

-In contrast, as soon as the cathode accepts electrons from the internal circuit, it is reduced.
-It is also known as the oxidation electrode.
+As soon as the cathode accepts electrons from the internal circuit, it is reduced.
+The oxidation electrode is also known as the oxidation electrode.

-An electrolyte is not electrically conductive, but it is ion-conductive.
-It is often referred to as an ion conductor.
+The electrolyte is not electrically conductive, but it is ionically conductive.
+Conductors of ions are often referred to as ion conductors.

 Overall, the cells of a battery provide the necessary voltages and currents.

 There are two types of electrochemical cells and batteries.
 There are several other classifications, but these two are the most basic:

 Rechargeable batteries are not available for primary batteries.
 Electricity cannot be used to charge them.